 - Some of the vaporized material gets deposited on the neighbored surface (particularly for keyhole welding).
 This can also include droplets of molten material.

 - The top and bottom surfaces may not be completely flat – they may be convex or concave.
-For example, a convex shape results when the groove is incompletely filled, because there was a too large gap.
+For example, a convex shape results when the groove is incompletely filled because there was too large a gap.
 Such details can critically depend on how the parts were initially aligned.

 - Incomplete penetration: The seam may not be consistently reaching the desired depth.

 ISO standard 13919-1 provides ways to classify the welding quality.
 For a full assessment of the welding quality, one often needs to grind through the weld and inspect that surface with a microscope.
-That destructive method can of course not be regularly applied during production, but may be needed quite often for initially establishing the welding process.
+That destructive method can, of course, not be regularly applied during production, but may be needed quite often for initially establishing the welding process.

 The tendency for such imperfections can strongly depend on a number of process parameters, for example the beam parameters, the movement speed of the welding head, the alignment of parts, material details and the applied process gas flow.